The New Year is well underway and soon it’ll be summer hols for schools, end of fiscal years and vacation time. It’s

 Northern Italy is home to some of the most scintillating natural scenery you’ve ever seen.
 Be sure to explore Venice with its incredible canals, and the picturesque and pristine Lake Como.
 The temperatures in March will be mild.
 It’s the best time to have a nice spring adventure in the land of history, art, culture and pasta.
 The scenery is mind-blowing in Northern Italy.
 The Swiss Alps are permanently snow-tipped, even during spring and summer.
 Be sure to visit remote villages, try local dishes, and explore the incredible vistas on foot and bicycle.

 Tourism is booming in Palestine.
 This previously war-ridden region is now peaceful, and tourists are streaming in to enjoy the ancient land.
 New hotels are opening up – case in point being a new boutique hotel in Palestine’s West Bank opened by a street artist named Bansky.
-There’s much to see and enjoy at Palestine.
+There’s much to see and enjoy in Palestine.
 The ruins at Sebastia, the Dome of the Rock interior, and the Mar Saba monastery in the Judean desert, Hisham’s Palace in Jericho and other traditional landmarks beckon.

 March is the time when winter’s back is broken by spring in many countries.
 It’s the time of spring harvests and harvest festivals.
-Many countries have their own celebrations during March.
+Many countries have their own celebrations in March.
 Decide where you want to travel this March and start packing your bags.
 Whichever destination you choose from our list, you’ll be making the right choice.